TanitBlessing/SmartTower/README.md

 # work
-In this repo I save all my work.
+In this repo I save my progress for a project about SHM of an electrical pylon